Skip to Content

 You can visit Banff National Park year-round.
 However, winter presents challenges like driving on icy roads, hiking in deep snow, and temperatures in the minus double digits.

 While some roads are not accessible in the winter, you can enjoy other activities not possible in summer.
-Ski resorts are open for skiing, snowboarding, cross-country skiing, and tubing.
+Skiing, sleigh rides, dog sledding, and ice climbing are great winter activities.

 July to August is peak season, but the popular hikes and attractions are crowded.
 In summer, you’ll enjoy long days of hiking to savor the scenery.
 In June, the lakes are still melting, and the trails will be muddy.